BRIXTOL/rollup-utils/readme.md

 ## Contributing

 This package licensed under MIT but it exists as part of a monorepo that is closed source.
-Currently, any contributions, issues and/or feature requests by end users is not possible.
+Contributions, issues and/or feedback is welcome!

 ---